Sega Rally Championship: Arcade

 Upon release, the game sold 12,000 arcade units.
 In Japan, Game Machine listed Sega Rally Championship as the second most successful dedicated arcade game of March 1995.
 It went on to be the second highest-grossing dedicated arcade game of 1995 in Japan.
 In the United States, it was one of the top six best-selling arcade games of 1995, receiving a Platinum Award from the American Amusement Machine Association (AAMA).
+Although the game was not as popular as Daytona USA in the United States, it was more popular in Europe.

 The arcade game was met with positive reviews from critics.
 Next Generation reviewed the arcade version of the game, stating that "Rally's downside is the car's indestructibility: no matter how much you slam into either opponents or banks, your racer [...] receives not a scratch, nor can you flip or leave the road [...]
 And some might say the control is a fault, too; our response?
 Keep practicing, buddy".

 Home conversions

 The Sega Saturn version would go on to sell 1.2 million copies.
 In Japan, Sega Rally Championship topped the charts on release, coming in number 1 during Week 52 in 1995.
 It was a major system-seller for the system in the United Kingdom, becoming the fastest selling CD game at the time.
+In Portugal, former international footballer Domingos Paciência later recalled that Sega Rally Championship on the Sega Saturn became a favourite among players during national-team training camps.

 The Saturn version was met with almost universally positive reviews.
 Next Generation praised the Saturn version's "down-and-dirty feel", "truly phenomenal high-speed visuals", and "quick, responsive control".
 The magazine cited the game's physics and handling as "nothing short of remarkable".
 Game Informers Reiner and Andy gave Sega Rally Championship scores of 8/10 and 8.5/10, making note of technical improvements over the Saturn version of Sega's Daytona USA, which Andy nonetheless felt was the better game.
 Game Informers Paul was more effusive, rating the Saturn port 9.25/10 for its "far better racing feel" and superior graphics to Daytona.
 Sega Saturn Magazine praised the difficulty of unlocking the secret course and secret car, and remarking that "whilst there's enough drag, slide action and difficulty wrestling with the controls to convince you the programmers know what it's like to drive a rally car, there's never so much realism that you'd have to know how to drive one yourself to play the game".
 Later, Sega Saturn Magazine would rank the game as the second best game on the platform, saying "two years on its release and Sega Rally is still the best racer on a console bar none".